 Postgraduate Diploma in Construction (QS) - Massey University (Albany)

-Diploma in Construction equips graduates for senior positions in the industry once they've had the relevant experience.
+The Postgraduate Diploma in Construction equips graduates for senior positions in the industry once they've had the relevant experience.
 Or they can continue to the Masters provided they meet the required academic performance.

 The Postgraduate Diploma in Construction (QS) from Massey University is accredited by NZIQS and meets the membership criteria for a Graduate member.